OpenVoiceOS/ovos-personal-backend/README.md

 - on same device as mycroft-core, tricking it to run without mycroft servers
 - on a private network, to manage all your devices locally

+NOTE: you can not fully run mycroft-core offline, it refuses to launch without internet connection, you can only replace the calls to use this backend instead of mycroft.home

+We recommend you use [ovos-core](https://github.com/OpenVoiceOS/ovos-core) instead

 update your mycroft config to use this backend, delete `identity2.json` and restart mycroft

 ```json